PROFILE

 retain the U.S.S.R. as a "renewed federation."

-On August 19, 1991, when the State Committee
+On August 19, 1991, when the State Committee for

-in Moscow, there was an attempt to depose Akayev
+Moscow, there was an attempt to depose Akayev in

-in Kyrgyzstan.
+Kyrgyzstan.
 After the coup collapsed the

 following week, Akayev and Vice President German